ovh/docs/pages/web/cloud-web/install-ghost/guide.en-gb.md

 ## Requirements

-### What you need to know

-- how to use the Node.js runtime environment
-- how to log in via SSH
-- access to edit text files in the command line (e.g. via Vim, Emacs or Nano)

 ### What you need to have

 - a [Cloud Web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/cloud-web-offer/){.external}
 - Node.js enabled as a runtime environment
 - the domain name added as a multisite, and Node.js defined as its runtime environment
 - access to the `Web Cloud`{.action} section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}
+- What you need to know:
+    - how to use the Node.js runtime environment
+    - how to log in via SSH
+    - access to edit text files in the command line (e.g. via Vim, Emacs or Nano)

 ## Instructions